By Amita Goyal, Partner, Zinnov; Ankit Mishra, Project Lead, Zinnov; Shreya Ghose, Marketing, Zinnov

 2. Geopolitical support

 The government has increased its support initiatives and modified its existing policies across education, funding, and infrastructure, to name a few.
-This is reflected in the World Bank’s Doing Business Report (DBR) of 190 Countries, where India has improved from the 142nd position in 2014 to the 63rd position as of 2020.

 Here are some key observations –